IUCN Red List: Everything You Need to Know

 The brand of “possibly extinct” (PE) is employed by Birdlife International, which is the Red List Authority for birds.
 BirdLife International has suggested that PE should become an accepted name for Critically Endangered species.

-This has now been embraced, alongside a “Possibly Extinct in the Wild” tag for species with populations living in captivity but is prone to be extinct in the wild.
+This has now been embraced, alongside a “Possibly Extinct in the Wild” tag for species with populations living in captivity but are prone to be extinct in the wild.

 The IUCN Red List focuses on the continuous decrease of Earth’s biodiversity and the impact humans have on life on the planet.
 It provides a generally approved criterion that can be used to measure the conservation status of species with time.

-By 2019, 96,500 species had been evaluated by utilizing the IUCN Red List classifications and standards.
+By 2019, 96,500 species had been evaluated using the IUCN Red List classifications and standards.
 Also, more than 26,500 species of animals, plants, and others fall into the threatened groups (CR, EN, and VU).

-Currently, the list is available online to the world, and scientists can assess the fraction of species in a given category as well as how these percentages vary with time.
+Currently, the list is available online to the world, and scientists can assess the fraction of species in a given category and how these percentages vary with time.
 They can also evaluate the dangers and conservation models that underpin practical trends.

 Leave a Reply